-Please read additional information HERE.
-Click for instructions on how to download the ComputerCraft Mod.
+Please view our Parent Letterfor more information.
+Please click here to downloadthe ComputerCraft Mod.
 An exciting educational camp of Minecraft and ComputerCraft Programming.
 In this camp, students will learn programming skills using an add-on to Minecraft called ComputerCraft.
 ComputerCraft adds robots and computers to the world of Minecraft.
 These can be programmed using the LUA scripting language.
 Students will learn about:

 Improving their typing skills in a fun, familiar environment where the results of their work are immediately visible and very rewarding.
 The LUA language is a fully featured and freely available programming language that can be used to write applications and games.
 It is a perfect springboard for learning more complex languages like Java, C++, and others.

 Students will conceptualize, write, and debug their very own program using new skills that remain useful outside of the Minecraft environment.
 Students must have some previous programming knowledge (such as Scratch or MINDSTORMS) and strong typing skills to get the most out of this program.
 In order to have some fun interaction among the students, we will also exercise their creative minds as they work in teams using Redstone to solve new challenges.
 Your student will learn different types of logic gates and how to use the binary numeral system to create a basic but functional calculator in Minecraft!
 Requirements: Students must have AT LEAST 10 hours of playing time ON A COMPUTER.
 The controls are different for all devices, so if your child has never played on a computer they will experience a lot of frustration in the first day of camp while they catch up.